-Allied Air does not recommended the use of these units as a construction heater during any phase of construction.
+These units are not recommended for construction heating during any phase of construction.
 Very low return air temperature, harmful vapors and operation of the unit with clogged or misplaced filters will damage the unit.

-Units may be used for heating of buildings or structures under construction, if the following conditions are met:
+These units may be used for heating of buildings or structures under construction, if the following conditions are met: